duskvirkus/image-scraper/README.md

-# Tumblr Image Scraper
+# Image Scraper

-Simple image scraper that is designed for use with tumblr.
+Simple image scraper for the web.
+Built in support for tumblr.

 ## Usage